Abused/Abandoned Sponsored Noncitizens

 Affidavit of Support

-Applicants/recipients must provide supporting verification that the abused/abandonment was caused by the sponsor(s), before Director’s Exception is explored.
-Refer to Citizens/Noncitizens chapter.
+Applicants/recipients must provide supporting verification that the abuse/abandonment was caused by the sponsor(s) before the Director’s Exception is explored.
+Refer to the Citizens/Noncitizens chapter.

 Verification of Abuse or Abandonment